-- The virtual programme space (instructions + data) is divided into equal, fixed-size chunks called pages. - Physical main memory is organized as a sequence of frames; a page can be assigned to an available frame in order to be stored (page size = frame size). - The page is the basic unit of information which is moved between main memory and secondary memory by the virtual memory system. - Common page sizes are: 2 16Kbytes.
+- The virtual memory space associated to a program (instructions + data) is divided into equal, fixed-size chunks called pages. - Physical main memory is organized as a sequence of frames; a page can be assigned to an available frame in order to be stored (page size = frame size). - The page is the basic unit of information which is moved between main memory and secondary memory by the virtual memory system. - Common page sizes are: 2 16Kbytes.